MY STORY: “Don’t worry, we just need to find out what you can’t have, it might just be tomatoes!”

 My next step was a maths degree at LSE & then I joined a bank as a trader in London (yes I know, also not ideal for someone with ME!).
 I’d had ongoing problems with my stomach throughout but doctors had always put it down to IBS – standard right?!

 Roll forward to 2017 & my boyfriend and I went to the beautiful Amalfi coast.
 I, however, was not feeling so beautiful.
-After eating far too much pizza, pasta, bread and ice cream, I spent 99% of the time looking like I was about to give birth.
+After eating far too much pizza and pasta, I spent 99% of the time looking like I was about to give birth.
+I know you can’t tell in this photo, but the pain was insane.

 Once home, my boyfriend talked me into going back to the doctors.
 After a full blood test, I found out I had coeliac disease.
-I’d never heard of it before but I was still devastated.
-I rang mum, as you do, and she said “don’t worry, we just need to find out what you can’t have, it might just be something like tomatoes”.
+I’d never heard of it before but I was still devastated… no idea why haha.
+I rang mum and she said “don’t worry, we just need to find out what you can’t have, it might just be something like tomatoes”.
 We had absolutely no idea what coeliac disease was.
-We can laugh about it now, but it shows how little people know about something that’s actually quite common (1/100).
+We can laugh about it now, but it shows how little people know about something that’s actually not that uncommon (1/100).

 Although its a total pain, eliminating these foods 95% of the time has given my stomach some breathing space to heal and I have seen some improvement.
 I’m now at the point where I can start introducing foods back, starting with the low fodmap ones, but it’s a long long road and requires levels of patience higher than I knew possible.